EvernodeXRPL/evernode-docs/docs/source/sdk/hotpocket/tutorials/basics.md

 Thanks for talking to me!
 ```

-Please note that HotPocket client does not associate any outputs with a corresponding input.
+Please note that the HotPocket client does not associate any outputs with a corresponding input.
 This is because HotPocket does not enforce any relationship between inputs and outputs.
 As also explained above, a HotPocket DApp can send outputs even without receiving any inputs as well.
-This is specially useful in sending notifications to users without them having to request first.
+This is especially useful in sending notifications to users without them having to request first.

 ## Terminating HotPocket connection

-Currently, our client application keeps running after it does its job, which is sending user input and receiving output.
-This is due to it has an active connection to HotPocket.
+Currently, our client application keeps running after it does its job, which is sending user input and receiving the output.
+This is due to it having an active connection to HotPocket.
 We can close that connection if we think that it's no longer needed.
 Let's modify the client application to close the connection soon after it receives any outputs from the user.

 ```javascript
 client.on(HotPocket.events.contractOutput, (result) => {